saeeddhqan/Maryam/README.md

 # OWASP Maryam

-OWASP Maryam is a modular/optional open source framework based on OSINT and data gathering.
-Maryam is written in Python programming language and it’s designed to provide a powerful environment to harvest data from open sources and search engines and collect data quickly and thoroughly.
+OWASP Maryam is a modular open source framework based on OSINT and data gathering.
+Maryam is written in Python programming language and it is designed to provide a powerful environment to harvest data from open sources and search engines and collect data quickly and thoroughly.

 # Install